Ever wanted to go on a retreat, but not know where to start? An insider's guide on where to go and what to do when you get there.

 Organise your day(s) in a balanced way

-Some of us like a lot of structure and very regular times of corporate prayer.
+Some of us like a lot of structure and regular times of corporate prayer.
 Others prefer more time to rest in God's presence and less structure.
 Whatever you decide, it can be helpful to spend at least some time joining in with the corporate prayer of the community, such as a daily office or Communion service.
-Don't go straight to warp and try and have an all-day prayer time, but pick one or two times and spend your usual length of time in prayer.
+Don't go straight to warp and attempt an all-day prayer time, but pick one or two times and spend your usual length of time in prayer.
 Then use the rest of the day as you wish, and make sure you catch up on sleep!

 Be open to God, but low on specific expectations